stereolabs/zed-hub-examples/tutorials/tutorial_06_video_event/README.md

 ## Code overview - C++

 ### Initialisation
-As usual, the app is init with `HubClient::init` and the ZED is started with  the ZED SDK `open` function.
+As usual, the app is init with `HubClient::connect` and `HubClient::registerCamera` and the ZED is started with  the ZED SDK `open` function.
 The Object detection is enabled with `enableObjectDetection`.Note that the tracking is required to use it (`enablePositionalTracking` must be called).

 ```c++